whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-09-Rocksbox-Subscription-Box-February-2016-Review-Coupon.md

 <figcaption>Second Look at Unboxing</figcaption>
 <br>

 <p>They always include a personalized note with your name on it.
-Inside of this note is a list of items you received in this box and a note from your stylist as to why she chose them for you.</p>
+Inside of this note is a list of items you received in this box and a note from your stylist as to why she chose them for you.
+(I completely forgot to take a pic of it this time!)</p>

 <br>